ford-desk/ztcenter/README.md

 ## Contributing
 While this project is dormant, any code suggestions are welcomed.

-## License (CC-BY-SA-4.0)
+## License
+This program relies on a framework for building browser based 3D, AR and VR experiences developed by A-Frame authors.
+Their framework is under an [MIT License](LICENSE-MIT).
-You may use code or content from this project, but please see the references information panel and use proper citations.
+To use and cite information and media content, please see the references information panel.
 The citations for the spheremap and solar panel images are included as [13] and [14].
+The rest of the work is licensed under [Creative Commons Zero v1.0 Universal](LICENSE-CC0).